ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-my-social-media-engagement-model.markdown

 ## TL-DR:
 * This blog is a way for $people to check out my opinions, should they be curious.
-    * ( $people ∈ {people I trust and respect, those I choose to engage with, those looking to employ me.} )
+    * $people ∈ {those I trust and respect, those I choose to engage with, those looking to employ me.}

 ## Why am I starting a blog now?